 A complex new product was failing validation at the end of the manufacturing process line.
 The engineering teams were unable to identify the root cause to the increased number of material and process complexities of this new device.
 The team, chartered with resolving the issue, determined they needed a ‘richer’, highly correlated data set of the production processes through the product assembly.

-The objective of this solution is to reduce the development time and shorten time-to-market for new products, and improve manufacturing data quality.
+The objective of this solution is to reduce the development time and shorten time-to-market for new products.
 The solution approach is to enable data collection and analysis that maps component, sub-component, and supplier product data to the product’s test and performance data throughout the product’s assembly cycle.